25mari0/sprintbms/README.md

 progress:

 - stripe payments are integrated on the backend and frontend
-- backend is around 70% done, just needs an optimized & working get filter for bookings and a couple more get requests for other entities.
+- backend is around 70% done, just needs a few more optimizations and a couple more routes.
-- frontend is starting to take shape, login, register, account verification, payments pages are created and have a proper flow
+- frontend is starting to take shape, most pages have a proper flow, now adding functionality and uniform styling